 Read Also: 6 Signs That it’s Time to Change Jobs

 To take a sabbatical, you should speak to your manager about your reasons for doing so and fill out any of the appropriate paperwork that needs completing.
 This is especially important if you will be taking a paid sabbatical, as you will need to convince your manager of the reasons for going on a sabbatical and how it could benefit them, especially if you are doing so for career reasons.
 You might also need to look at the childcare options that are available to ensure that you can focus fully on yourself and your own development when you are on sabbatical, and so that your kids can be looked after if you will be going away from home.

 If you are looking for the best career moves to make as a mom, you should also consider working from home.
 Working from home can allow you to continue with your career progression while also looking after and being there for your kids when they need you.
 Luckily, many workplaces now offer the resources that are required for flexible working, such as a digital portal and communication software, or you can decide to pursue a career as a freelancer or a self-employed person who completes projects, such as writing, graphic design, and marketing.

 To work effectively from home, though, you will need to build a great office for yourself where your kids do not go and where you can work productively away from the rest of the household.
 This room should be light and airy and should be organized, with enough shelving and storage cabinets.
 You might also consider soundproofing it.
-You should also make sure that it has a strong connection to your Wi-Fi and that you have the right gadgets, such as a business laptop and a smartphone.
+You should also make sure that it has a strong connection to your Wi-Fi by using las vegas internet services or similar services in your area and that you have the right gadgets, such as a business laptop and a smartphone.
 You may also need accessories to support these, such as a charging station or a phone holder.

 Bring the Kids